Richard Tognetti: Recordings

-Personal life

-Tognetti was first married to winemaker Susie Roberts.
-They had a son, Leonardo, in 2002, and were divorced in 2005.
-He is now married to violinist Satu Vänskä, the assistant leader of the ACO.
-He has a brother, Simon Tognetti who is an Arts teacher in Wollongong, Australia.

 Honours and awards

 In 1997 Tognetti received an honorary Doctor of Creative Arts degree from the University of Wollongong, the youngest recipient ever to receive such an award from that university.
 This was followed in 2003 with an honorary Doctor of Music degree from the University of Western Australia and in 2005 with an honorary Doctor of Music degree from the University of Sydney.

 In 1999 Tognetti was declared a National Living Treasure, an award administered by the National Trust of Australia and based on popular vote.

+On 1 January 2001, he was awarded a Centenary Medal, "for service to Australian society and the advancement of music".

-On Australia Day 2010 Tognetti was appointed an Officer of the Order of Australia for service to music through leadership of the Australian Chamber Orchestra, as an internationally acclaimed violinist, through the development and promotion of educational programs for children, support for emerging artists and contributions to charitable organisations.
+On Australia Day 2010 Tognetti was appointed an Officer of the Order of Australia, "for service to music through leadership of the Australian Chamber Orchestra, as an internationally acclaimed violinist, through the development and promotion of educational programs for children, support for emerging artists and contributions to charitable organisations".